Anne Whateley: Authorship speculations

 Ross argues that the sonnets reveal that Whateley also knew Edmund Spenser and helped him to write The Shepherd's Calendar.
 She was also the sole author of The Faerie Queene and Amoretti.
 In the 1580s she met and helped Michael Drayton and Philip Sidney, probably inspiring the sonnet revival of the period.
 The poem Hero and Leander, usually attributed to Christopher Marlowe, describes her relationship with Shakespeare.
 She also wrote Marlowe's plays.
 After her death in 1600 her unpublished works were published in the book Poetical Rhapsody, attributed to "A.W."

+Portrait was claimed by W.J.
+Fraser Hutcheson to depict Anne Whateley, and to have been painted by Sofonisba Anguissola.
+It is usually identified as a probable image of the poet Girolamo Casio, painted by Giovanni Boltraffio.

 Ross's speculations were developed by his friend W.J.
 Fraser Hutcheson in his book Shakespeare's Other Anne (1950).
 He follows Ross's claim that Whateley's father was Jenkinson, adding that Whateley's real name was Elizabeth Anne Beck and that her mother was an Anne Beck who died in childbirth.
 She used the name Whateley because of the household in which she grew up.
 Falling in love with Shakespeare, she was broken-hearted when he married Hathaway.
 She fled to Italy, where she acquired the knowledge that would later be used in Shakespeare's Italian plays.
 Many of her works were published under the name "Ignotus".
 Hutcheson also claims to have identified a portrait of Whateley, the work of Sofonisba Anguissola, the several copies of which attest to the esteem in which she was held.
 Hutcheson suggests that Whateley is portrayed as Rosalind and other female characters in Shakespeare's plays.
 While insisting that she inspired the plays, he does not explicitly assert that she wrote them.

 Neither Ross nor Hutcheson provide documentary evidence to support their theories.
 Ross relies on his readings of the poems while Hutcheson finds coded messages in texts and images.
 The portrait he identifies as Whateley is generally believed to depict the courtier and poet Girolamo Casio.
 It is attributed to Giovanni Antonio Boltraffio, rather than Anguissola, and its likely depiction of Casio was accepted long before he wrote the book.
 Kit Mayers, in his biography of Jenkinson, analysed all the available information and claims from Harris onward and concluded "the fascinating and elaborate story of Jenkinson and his supposed illegitimate daughter does not stand up.
 The whole concoction is a fiction; there is absolutely no convincing evidence that Jenkinson had any secret romance."

 Proponents of other alternative authorship theories have also used Frank Harris' version of the Anne Whateley story, typically to portray Shakespeare as a duplicitous scapegrace, traits which are supposed to disqualify him as an author of great poetry.
 Robert Frazer, who believed that The Earl of Derby wrote the canon, argued that Shakespeare actually married Whateley, not Hathaway.